xxhmode14/Python-socket-messaging-protocol/README.md

 ```bash
 python connect.py
 ```
+if you want to close your connection you can just ctrl+c
 ***if you want to close your current connection DO NOT exit out of the termenal because that will throw an error in the server side***

 # note